 - Any input not explicitly saved to the workspace bucket or other external file

-When you recreate your cluster, you will need to reinstall any additional libraries or tools that you had installed previously.
+When you recreate your runtime, you will need to reinstall any additional libraries or tools that you had installed previously.

-What is maintained when deleting the cluster (saved notebook files and data):
+What is kept when deleting the runtime (saved notebook files and data)

 Opening notebook (read-only)